Yvonne Pendleton: Education

-Pendleton earned her Bachelor of Aerospace Engineering degree from Georgia Institute of Technology in 1979.
+Pendleton earned her Bachelor of Aerospace Engineering degree from Georgia Tech in 1979.
 In her senior year at Georgia Tech, NASA Ames Research Center recruited her to work at ARC in California, offering to pay for her continued education while working part-time at ARC, if she could be accepted into a graduate-level engineering program at a local university.
 She applied to the Aeronautics and Astronautics engineering program at Stanford University, and once accepted, was hired as a civil servant at NASA ARC.
 While working part-time at ARC, she completed the master's degree program at Stanford University in 1981, after which she returned to full-time employment.
-In 1982 she applied for admission to the Astronomy and Astrophysics Department at the University of California at Santa Cruz, and upon acceptance, was awarded another NASA graduate study fellowship which enabled her to complete her PhD, “ Analysis of Dust Grain Properties in Two Star Forming Regions Through Comparison of Theoretical Models to Observations”, in 1987.
-Her thesis advisor at the University of California, Santa Cruz was David Rank, and her advisors at NASA ARC were Michael Werner and Alexander Tielens.
+In 1982 she applied for admission to the Astronomy and Astrophysics Department at the University of California, Santa Cruz, and upon acceptance, was awarded another NASA graduate study fellowship which enabled her to complete her PhD, “ Analysis of Dust Grain Properties in Two Star Forming Regions Through Comparison of Theoretical Models to Observations”, in 1987.
+Her thesis advisor was David Rank, and her advisors at NASA ARC were Michael Werner and Alexander Tielens.